Magisto: History

-Funding rounds
+Financing

-In 2010, the company received more than $5.5 million in Series A round and B venture round funding from Magma Venture Partners and Horizons Ventures.
+In 2011, the company received more than $5.5 million in a Series B venture round funding from Magma Venture Partners and Horizons Ventures.

 In September 2011, at the same time as the public launch of their web application, Magisto announced a $5.5 million Series B funding round led by Li Ka-shing’s Horizons Ventures.
 Li Ka-Shing is known for making early-stage investments in companies like Facebook, Spotify, SecondMarket and Siri.

+In October 2013, the company received $13 million in funding from Qualcomm and Sandisk.

 In 2014, the company received $2 million in Venture Funding from Magma Venture Partners, Qualcomm Ventures, Horizons Ventures and the Mail.Ru Group.